krabf/krabf-v6/content/about.md

 ![My face](/media/Kushaiah.jpg "Hello")

-Hi, my name is Kush (she/her) and I’m an independent filmmaker and video editor based in Cebu City, Philippines.
+Kamusta?
+My name is Kush (she/her) and I’m an independent filmmaker and video editor based in Cebu City, Philippines.
 I’m currently working as a Live Action Video Editor at [fewStones](https://fewstones.com/), a Singapore-based video production company.
 Previously, I helped mental health companies and practitioners such as [Integrated Psychiatry Institute](https://psychiatryinstitute.com/) and [Performance Excellence & Recovery Consulting](https://www.trainwithperc.com) with video and content.
 I have been a Notion Ambassador since November 2020 and I create [Notion templates](https://krabf.gumroad.com) on the side and I hope Notioners find them very useful.
 You can visit my [work site](https://krabf.com/works) to view some of the stuff I’ve edited and produced.